Skip to main content

 • Incidental damages: Damages for reasonable expenses you incur as a result of any loss, damage, or delay

-That may not sound like much, but if you are in a state that will enforce this disclaimer, it's really a lot.
-Let's use consequential damages as an example.
+That may not sound like much, but if you are in a state that will enforce this disclaimer, it’s really a lot.
+It might mean you can’t recover all the money you lost.

-Imagine you are John Madden and you miss your Bears game.
-Missing a commitment because of a travel delay caused by Greyhound would be reasonably foreseeable at the time you bought your ticket.
-If your TV network fired you because you didn't get to Chicago in time for the broadcast, the loss of your job should be included in the calculation of your consequential damages if you sued Greyhound.
+If your TV network fired you because you didn’t get to Chicago in time for the broadcast, the loss of your income would have been included in the calculation of your consequential damages if you sued Greyhound.
 The disclaimer prevents that.

-The analysis would be slightly different in your aunt's case, which involves personal injuries.
-To sue for personal injuries, you would need to show negligence.
-Negligence is the failure to use ordinary care under the circumstances.
-To recover damages, your aunt would need to show that the bus driver's negligence directly caused her foreseeable injuries.
+Consider the example of an injured aunt above.
+To recover damages, your aunt would need to show that the bus driver’s negligence directly caused her foreseeable injuries.
 Damages available in personal injury cases include medical bills, lost wages, and pain and suffering.

 Greyhound would argue that its disclaimers limit the amount your aunt would be able to recover for her injuries in the car accident.
 Whether that argument would hold up in court depends on your state, your judge, and your lawyer.
 Generally speaking, courts don’t like it when big companies disclaim personal injuries and will interpret such disclaimers narrowly.

-If the bus was in bad repair or the bus driver was negligent and you were injured as a result, don't be daunted by the disclaimer.
+If the bus was in bad repair or the bus driver was negligent and you were injured as a result, don’t be daunted by the disclaimer.
 Speak with a personal injury attorney and get their take.
-Because personal injury attorneys work on a contingency fee basis, which means they'll take a portion of your damages if you win, there's no harm or cost in exploring your options.
+Because personal injury attorneys work on a contingency fee basis, which means they’ll only take a portion of your damages if you win, there’s no harm or up-front cost in exploring your options.

-Limitation on Where You Can Sue
+Limitations on Where You Can Sue

 The contract includes a forum selection clause, which is a clause that specifies where any lawsuit arising out of it may be brought.
 Greyhound’s forum selection clause picks Dallas, Texas, and only Dallas, Texas, as the site of any lawsuit.
 That may be fine if you live in Dallas, but if you live anywhere else, that could be a problem.
 If all you are out is the cost of your ticket, suing in Texas might be prohibitively expensive.